AemieJ/microsoft-engage-21/README.md

 2. Run `cd client` after cloning the repository and create a new **.env** file and include the following key-value pairs for utilizing the mail service -
     ```
-    .env

     GMAIL_USER = example@gmail.com
     GMAIL_PASS = Test#123
     ```

+    For the testing purpose, you can use following credentials -
+    ```
+    GMAIL_USER = bginger436@gmail.com
+    GMAIL_PASS = GingerAle#945
+    ```

-3. Following this, go to your chrome browser with the gmail account and perform the following -
+3. Following this, go to your chrome browser with the gmail account and sign in with the credentials and perform the following -
 - Disable 2 factor authentication
 - Enable Low secure app access
 - Click this [link](https://accounts.google.com/DisplayUnlockCaptcha) and enable it.